Ricette di Sicilia

 📦 Storage

-- • Reheat in the oven at 160°C for around 10 minutes before serving.
+- • Reheat in a preheated oven at 160°C for about 10 minutes to restore the crispy top and warming centre.

 🍷 Pairing